 -Music and sound quality is on par with what one would expect from a PS Vita game

--Multiple approaches to combat ensures that not every encounter will play out the same
+-Multiple approaches to combat ensure that not every encounter will play out the same

 –The game offers a lot to learn in so little time.

--Social interactions can provide a bit of a hassle when wondering from location to location
+-Social interactions can provide a bit of a hassle when wandering from location to location

 With strong RPG’s being the Vita’s strong suit, it seemed only natural that team Aquaria would be placing their title on the PlayStation Vita as an exclusive game for the console.